alanazinkin/CellularAutomata/doc/DESIGN.md

 #### View

-* Most of hte original plan remained, but we did not define clear abstractions within our original plan, which meant that new abstraction hierarchies were added
+* Most of the original plan remained, but we did not define clear abstractions within our original plan, which meant that new abstraction hierarchies were added
-    * For example, we originally assumed rectangles were the only cell shape, so when new change specifications were created, I made a CellShape class
+    * For example, we originally assumed rectangles were the only cell shape, so when new change specifications were created, I made a CellShape class which was used to define different shapes
-    * GridView became an abstract class with multiple classes extending it
+    * GridView became an abstract class with multiple classes extending it to allow for different tilings and custom shapes for each state
-    * CellChart classes were added with the change specifications
+    * CellChart classes were added with the change specifications to allow for graphs showing changes in cell populations
+    * A GridSettingsDisplay class was allow for dynamic updates of edges, neighborhoods, and tilings
-    * A GridSettingsDisplay and HelpView class was added
+    * A HelpView class was added for the new HelpView specification
     * A ShapeStrategy Interface with multiple implementations was created as well to account for the different spacings and orientations of shapes within the gridview